• Skip to primary navigation

 loaf of shiny pain d'épices coated in honey and candied ginger

-This is also a handy recipe to have at the ready during the festive season, as it is best made a couple of days in advance of eating - or even up to a week for the flavours to intensify.
+• it's best made 2 days in advance - or even up to a week for the flavours to intensify.
 The honey also keeps in the moisture.
+That's why it was also known as 'cake du voyage' as a travelling cake, as it could keep so well.

 slice of dark brown glossy gingerbread topped with glacé ginger and star anise